2 Understanding Data in Accounting

 Every accounting analytics project depends on the quality of the data that feeds it.
 Before applying any analytical technique, accountants must understand what types of data they are working with, where the data came from, and whether it is fit for the intended purpose.
 This chapter established the conceptual foundation for that assessment.

 Accounting data can be classified along two dimensions.
 The quantitative versus qualitative distinction determines whether arithmetic operations are appropriate.
 The structured versus unstructured distinction determines which analytical tools can be applied.
-The datasets used in this textbook contain structured data organized in rows and columns, which is the format required by Excel, SQL, and Power BI.
+The Charles River dataset contains structured data organized in rows and columns across 77 tables, which is the format required by Excel, SQL, and Power BI.
 Accounting data originates from general ledgers, sub-ledgers, trial balances, enterprise resource planning systems, and external sources.
 Each source has characteristic strengths and limitations that affect data quality.

 Data quality is assessed along four dimensions: accuracy, completeness, consistency, and timeliness.
 Accuracy means that recorded values correspond to true values.
 Completeness means that all expected records and fields are present.
 Consistency means that the same fact is represented the same way wherever it appears.
 Timeliness means that the data reflects the relevant reporting period.
 Common data quality problems include missing values, duplicate records, inconsistent formatting, and outliers.
 Each of these problems can distort analytical results if not identified and addressed before analysis begins.

 The concept of tidy data provides a structural standard for how datasets should be organized: each variable in its own column, each observation in its own row, and each type of observational unit in its own table.
 Tidy data is easier to analyze than messy data because it aligns with the input requirements of PivotTables, SQL queries, and Power BI data models.
-The three textbook datasets follow tidy principles because they are stored as relational database tables, but real-world data often requires restructuring before it reaches this standard.
+The Charles River dataset follows tidy principles because it is stored as relational database tables, but real-world data often requires restructuring before it reaches this standard.

-The practical skills introduced in the two guided tutorials, inspecting the Northwind dataset for missing values, date inconsistencies, and outliers, and examining the ERPNext general ledger for completeness and consistency, represent the first steps in a data quality assessment process that you will apply throughout this textbook and throughout your career.
+The practical skills introduced in the two guided tutorials, inspecting the Charles River O2C tables for missing values, date inconsistencies, and outliers, and examining the Accounting Core for completeness and consistency, represent the first steps in a data quality assessment process that you will apply throughout this textbook and throughout your career.
+The process-to-ledger traceability built into the GLEntry table, with its SourceDocumentType, SourceDocumentID, and SourceLineID columns, provides the foundation for tracing any ledger entry back to the business event that created it, a skill that becomes central to the audit and financial reporting analytics in later chapters.

 Accuracy.
 A data quality dimension indicating that recorded values correspond to the true values they are intended to represent.
 In accounting, accuracy problems include data entry errors, misclassifications, and incorrect calculations.